maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Mode STARsolo
 -------------

 With current settings, this mode should work with any UMI-based protocol that stores UMI and CB in read 1, each in one chunk.
-For 10x, reversing of read mates may be necessary.
+The mode comes with four presets that can be passed to the ' --myKit ' argument: CellSeq192, CellSeq384, 10xV2, 10xV3.
+Choosing a preset will select a corresponding barcode whitelist file as well as cell barcode and umi length and positions to be used.
+Choosing the Custom preset allows the user to run the workflow providing own barcode whitelist and CB/UMI positions and lengths.
+CellSeq384 is the current default preset.

 In this mode, STARsolo is used to map, UMI-deduplicate and count reads.
-A whitelist of expected barcodes is currently required.
-Also, read 1 is expected to carry the UMI and the cell barcode, while read 2 is expected to carry the cDNA sequence.
+Importantly, read 1 is expected to carry the UMI and the cell barcode, while read 2 is expected to carry the cDNA sequence.
 Default positions of UMI and CB in read 1 are specified, as well as their respective lengths.
-If your setup is different from the default, change it via the --STARsoloCoords commandline argument or in the defaults.yaml dictionary.
+If your setup is different from the available presets, change it via the --STARsoloCoords commandline argument or in the defaults.yaml dictionary, in addition to providing --myKit Custom argument.

 In the STARsolo folder, bam files are stored, along with 10x-format count matrices and log files summarizing barcode detection and UMI-deduplication.
 Bam files have the UB and CB tags set.